CryptoManufaktur-io/aztec-prover-docker/README.md

 NB: Registration is changing, README will be updated with new instructions

-Register the validator - Sepolia testnet only, a more flexible version is to be created:
-`./aztecd cmd run -it --rm register-validator`

 ## Install and updates

 - `./aztecd install` brings in docker-ce, if you don't have Docker installed already.